 What can I do to prevent this?

-According to a report from the Australian Securities and Investments Coalition, 83% of mistaken transactions happened because incorrect bank account details were entered.
+According to a report from the Australian Securities and Investments Commission, 83% of mistaken transactions happened because incorrect bank account details were entered.
 The best advice is to make sure you have all the details for the person or place you’re looking to send your money.
 Double and triple check the information is correct, whether it’s a BSB, PayID or mobile number.

 Remember there are systems through the money transfer service in place to protect you.
 The technology is there to make sure these kinds of incidents are few and far between, and it’s also there to help when a problem does occur.